 What is an EQ?

 Now that we know what an EQ is, we can start getting into the fun stuff: how to EQ.
 There are two parts to an EQ: center frequency and bandwidth.
 Center frequency might sound complex, but it’s just selecting the specific frequency that you want to adjust.
-Bandwidth, also known as Q, refers to how narrow the selection is for the adjustments that you want to make.
-If you go into a car and see the bass and treble knobs, those usually have a very broad Q, which looks like a small hill when you’re adjusting it.
-But if you want to target a very specific frequency range, then having a more narrow Q will let you achieve this.
-Visually, this will look more like a needle.
+Bandwidth, also known as Q (for quality), refers to how narrow the selection is for the adjustments that you want to make.
+If you go into a car and see the bass and treble knobs, those usually have a very low (broad) Q, which looks like a small hill when you’re adjusting it.
+But if you want to target a very specific frequency range, then having a higher (more narrow) Q will let you achieve this.
+Visually, this will look more like a spire than a hill.

 There are two ways to tweak your sound when learning how to EQ.
-The first is to make the target frequency louder by raising the volume (amplitude) of a specific range.
+The first is to make the target frequency louder by raising the level (amplitude) of a specific range.
 This is called boosting.
 It makes sense if you think about it, you’re just boosting the output of something that you want to hear more of.
 On the flip side, you can also decrease the output of a specific frequency range for something that you want to hear less of.
-This method is called cutting.
+This is called cutting.

-Cutting is better than boosting
+Cutting is usually a better approach than boosting

 Whether you want more bass or less cymbals, you should know more or less where their frequency ranges lie.
 The chart obviously doesn’t include every sound effect and instrument ever made, but it’s a good generalization.

-Notice how almost all of the instruments lie under around 10 kHz, save for cymbals and hi-hats which can go a bit higher.
-Sub-bass is usually between 20 Hz – 60 Hz, and though it’s hard to hear: you’ll physically be able to feel the air being pushed if you have a large enough woofer.
-Then there’s the kick drum and bass guitar fighting over space anywhere between 60 Hz – 250 Hz.
+Notice how almost all of the instruments lie under around 10kHz, save for cymbals and hi-hats which can go a bit higher.
+Sub-bass is usually between 20- 60Hz, and though it’s hard to hear: you’ll physically be able to feel the air being pushed if you have a large enough woofer.
+Then there’s the kick drum and bass guitar that mostly reside between 60-250Hz.

 Make Dr. Dre proud.

-Adding emphasis to anything around 2 kHz usually makes the impact of picking guitar strings easier to hear, while anything in the 6 kHz – 16 kHz range can give music a kind of treble heavy airiness.
-Obviously the reverse as well, and bumping anything in the 20 Hz-250 Hz range will give you a thumping low-end that would make Dr. Dre proud.
+Adding emphasis around 2kHz usually makes the attack of picked guitar strings easier to hear.
+Amplifying the 8-16 kHz range makes it easier to hear overtones and upper harmonics, something our brains perceive as clarity.
+Obviously the reverse applies as well, and bumping anything in the 20-250 Hz range gives you a low-end thump that would make Dr. Dre proud.

-If you want to test how good your hearing is, we generated a few sine waves down below.
-Humans can technically hear anywhere from 20 Hz – 20 kHz, so we made four that span the entire range (20 Hz, 250 Hz, 2 kHz, 16 kHz).
-Just a heads up, we’d recommend turning down the volume for the 2 kHz sound.
+If you want to test how good your hearing is, we generated a few sine waves down here.
+Humans can technically hear anywhere from 20Hz-20 kHz, so we made four that span the entire range (20Hz, 250Hz, 2kHz, 16kHz).

 Rather than looking for the parts of a track that you like and then boosting them up, find the parts of the track that bother your ears.
 Then, cut them down.
 Usually, you can do this with a high Q (narrow), and sweep through until you find a noise that’s particularly harsh or conflicts with something else that you want to have more prominence.
 Then, you can lower the Q and cut that part out.

-Just like how there’s no point to having anything above 20 kHz, it’s really hard to hear anything below a certain frequency range as well, especially if you don’t have a fire sub-woofer and some bass traps.
-So just cut your EQ curve at around 50 Hz.
-This is called adding a high-pass filter.
+Just like how there’s no point to having anything above 20kHz, it’s really hard to hear anything below a certain point as well, especially over speakers if you don’t have a fire sub-woofer and some bass traps.
+So just cut your EQ curve at around 50Hz; this is called adding a high-pass filter.

 Some apps, like Neutralizer for Android, make it super personal by letting you do a hearing test beforehand to see which frequencies matter the most to your ears.
-For desktop, there’s also Voicemeeter by VB-Audio and True-Fi by Sonarworks.
-There’s nothing wrong with using a preset, but if you want to dig deeper, beyond just learning how to EQ, keep these tips in mind and you’ll be fine.
+For desktop, there’s also Voicemeeter by VB-Audio or Equalizer APO.
+There’s nothing wrong with using a preset!
+If you want to dig deeper, beyond just learning how to EQ, keep these tips in mind and you’ll be fine.